What Is Mobile Marketing?

 These days, everyone has a phone or a tablet that they constantly use.
-These platforms offer great marketing potential for advertisers.
-Nearly all (if not all) target audiences have been 'mobilized' and, therefore, we must meet our customers where they are.
+These devices offer great marketing potential for advertisers.
+Nearly all target audiences have been 'mobilized' and therefore, you must meet your customers where they are.

-This new marketing variant stems from the great success of the cell phone, specifically its ability to offer easy access to internet, its capacity to acquire clients, and its power to help create brand loyalty.
+Mobile marketing consists of a combining various digital marketing techniques and gearing them toward mobile devices.
+Its strengths are its ability to offer easy access to internet, its capacity to acquire clients, and its power to help build brand loyalty.

-In order to remain connected with mobile consumers and digital marketing, strategies must be redefined and reformulated in order to match the mobile platform.
-This must be done in order to achieve the best results in the final conversion (whether that be via ecommerce or a physical storefront).
+In order to remain connected with mobile consumers, strategies must be redefined and reformulated in order to be optimized for mobile platforms.
+This is necessary in order to achieve the best results in the final conversion, whether via ecommerce or in a physical store.

 Mobile Marketing Stats

-In the latest study of Mobile Marketing by IAB (Interactive Advertising Bureau) Spain, many interesting statistics were released.
+In the latest study from SEMRush, many interesting statistics on mobile marketing were released.

 Types of Mobile Marketing Campaigns

-Let’s talk about a few methods that have the most traction right now.
+Let’s talk about a few methods that have the most traction.

 - Vertical Video Marketing.
-These days, more and more time is being spent navigating on smartphones and tablets, devices that have vertical screen orientations.
-Therefore, vertical videos tend to be much nicer and work better than making a consumer turn their device sideways in order to watch a video.
-Creating video content which coincides with vertical orientations is a creative challenge and an en vogue tool that’s not overly used right now (so, bonus points for you if you can do it).
-Apps such as Snapchat and Instagram are two social networks that often use this type of video.
-Another good idea is overlaying subtitles on videos, since many users often are not in a place where they can watch a video with the sound on.
+People are spending more and more time navigating on smartphones and tablets, devices that have vertical screen orientations.
+Therefore, vertical videos tend to be much nicer to view and work better than making a consumer turn their device sideways in order to see your content properly.
+Creating video content which works with vertical orientations is a creative challenge and it's still not overly used, so bonus points if you can do it well.
+Apps like Instagram and TikTok are two social networks that often use this type of video.
+Another good idea is overlaying subtitles on your videos, since many users often are not in a place where they can watch a video with the sound on.

 - Mobile App Marketing.
-Branded apps favor an innovative brand perception, the best sales results, client acquisition, and brand loyalty of repeat customers.
-Though, it’s not enough to simply launch an app and hope for the best.
+Branded apps create the perception that your brand is innovative and modern.
+They also provide you with the best sales results, client acquisition, and brand loyalty from repeat customers.
+However, it’s not enough to simply launch an app and hope for the best.
 You also have to roll out a good marketing strategy to get the word out!

 - In-App Ads.
-Many people say that ads within apps are the future of advertising, but really that's the present.
-There are already formats which are 100% geared towards in-app ads and that are only visible on mobile devices.
-Many apps include in-app ads in order to offset costs and to allow the app to be free to download.
+Many people say that ads within apps are the future of advertising, but really they are the present.
+There are already formats which are 100% geared toward being displayed in-app and that are only visible on mobile devices.
+Many apps include these ads in order to offset costs and to allow the app to be free to download.

 - Mobile Email Marketing.
-45% of emails in Spain are opened on a mobile device.
-This is nearly half of the annual amount.
+The majority of emails are opened on a mobile device.
 Email marketing is one of the most tried and true techniques and offers advertisers great ROI.
 Don’t let your efforts in email marketing go to waste by not designing responsive emails.
 It’s imperative to keep mobile platforms in mind when designing your email advertisements .

 - Social Ads.
 Investments in social media advertising are growing.
-It is now easier than ever to launch micro-segmented campaigns directed only towards your target audience.
-Marketing agencies are progressively using artificial intelligence tools making it even easier to launch hundreds of campaigns all at once.
-From there, agencies can discard campaigns which are not working and boost those which are.
+It is now easier than ever to launch micro-segmented campaigns directed specifically at your target audience.
+Marketing agencies are progressively using artificial intelligence tools to make it even easier to launch hundreds of campaigns all at once.
+From there, agencies can discard campaigns that are not working and boost those that are.

 An Example of a Mobile Marketing Campaign

-Iberia Airlines continues to boost their bookings in all of their top routes originating from Spain as well as bookings in other European and Latin American markets.
+Iberia Airlines, the national carrier in Spain, continues to boost their bookings in all of their top routes originating from Spain as well as bookings in other European and Latin American markets.

-In order to optimize their mobile marketing campaigns on Twitter Ads, we decided to use a Social Ads technological solution developed by Cyberclick.
-This solution uses artificial intelligence in order to create micro-segmented campaigns.
-Thanks to automatic ‘learning’ and its capacity to work in real time, these campaigns achieve optimal results.
+In order to optimize their mobile marketing campaigns on Twitter Ads, we at Cyberclick decided to use a social ads solution that we ourselves developed.
+This solution uses artificial intelligence to create micro-segmented campaigns.
+Thanks to machine learning and its capacity to work in real time, these campaigns achieved optimal results.

 - 1,000 segmentations became active across all live campaigns.

-- More than 70,000 ad generated visits across different landing pages.
+- More than 70,000 ads generated visits to various landing pages.

-- Average CTRs at that time stood at about 0.25%, especially those highlighting Iberia’s premium destinations, such as New York (with respective CTRs that exceeded 0.60%).
+- Average CTRs at that time stood at about 0.25%, especially those highlighting Iberia’s premium destinations, such as New York.
+Those were increased to 0.60%.

 - Reactivity of users who visited Iberia’s website was high in searches.
-Nearly 27,000 availability requests were carried out on the website forms (38.5% of conversion compared to the number of visits).
+Nearly 27,000 availability requests were carried out on the website forms.
+The conversion rate was 38.5%.

-- According to tagged data by Google Analytics, search profitability based on the unique visitor and the device used were unitary costs of under 1€.
+- According to tagged data by Google Analytics, search profitability based on unique visitors and devices used were unitary costs of under 1€.

-The introduction of the mobile phone has drastically changed consumer habits and, therefore, it’s important for marketers and advertisers to follow suit.
-Businesses should analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and continue to get the best results at the time of purchase.
+The rise of the mobile phone has drastically changed consumer habits and, therefore, it’s important for marketers and advertisers to follow suit.
+Businesses should analyze and improve the design of their mobile marketing strategies in order to remain connected with their clients and continue to get the best results.